-Table 1.
-Diseases that include probable cases in total counts
+Table 1: Diseases that include probable cases in total counts

 Disease Case classifications Amebiasis Probable cases of amebiasis have been included in total counts since January 1, 2009 owing to the change in interpretation of laboratory test results that previously reported the causative agent as Entamoeba histolytica/E. dispar with no distinction between the two.
 Cases with test results that do not differentiate between the non-pathogenic E. dispar and the pathogenic E. histolytica are now counted as probable, whereas they were previously counted as confirmed.
 The impact of this change was substantial.
 As a result, probable cases have been included in total counts since 2009 to ensure valid comparisons over time for amebiasis.
-Probable cases have been included in total counts since April 28, 2009 to facilitate trending over time.
-Haemophilus influenzae (Hi) As of May 1, 2018, all types of invasive Hi disease were designated as a disease of public health significance in Ontario.
+Anaplasmosis Both confirmed and probable cases have been included in provincial counts since the disease became reportable in July 1, 2023.
+Babesiosis Both confirmed and probable cases have been included in provincial counts since the disease became reportable in July 1, 2023.
+Haemophilus influenzae (Hi) Probable cases have been included in total counts since April 28, 2009 to facilitate trending over time.
+As of May 1, 2018, all types of invasive Hi disease were designated as a disease of public health significance in Ontario.
 Previously, only type b was reportable.
 Thus, serotype information should be considered when comparing trends over time.
 Invasive meningococcal disease (IMD) Probable cases have been included in total counts since April 28, 2009 to facilitate interpretation of trends over time.
 Lyme disease The impact of the change in case definition was substantial given that probable cases reported since 2009 constituted a substantial proportion of total case counts.
 As a result, probable Lyme diseases cases have been included in total counts since January 1, 2009 in order to ensure valid comparisons over time.
 Mumps Probable cases have been included in total counts since April 28, 2009 to facilitate interpretation of trends over time.
 Probable cases have been included in total counts since April 28, 2009 to facilitate interpretation of trends over time.
 Pertussis Changes to laboratory testing may also impact temporal trends; testing by polymerase chain reaction (PCR), a more sensitive diagnostic tool, was first implemented in 1998, followed by real-time PCR in 2005.
 Effective 2009, the minimum threshold used to determine a positive PCR result was increased, leading to a reduction in the number of positive cases of pertussis identified via PCR.
+Powassan virus Both confirmed and probable cases have been included in provincial counts since the disease became reportable in July 1, 2023.
 West Nile virus (WNV) illness Both confirmed and probable cases have been included in provincial counts since the disease became reportable in 2003.

-For measles and rubella probable cases are excluded from the historical temporal trend despite being reportable at the provincial level.
+For measles and rubella, probable cases are excluded from the historical temporal trend despite being reportable at the provincial level.
 These diseases, along with congenital rubella syndrome (CRS), have been declared eliminated from Canada and strict criteria are required to confirm or rule out cases.
 Since 2012, these criteria have been entrenched in provincially-enhanced surveillance activities to document the elimination of measles and rubella, which may impact the interpretation of trends in the incidence of these diseases.
 Despite elimination, Ontario continues to have cases due to importation from parts of the world where these diseases remain endemic.